Is your family getting the food they need to be healthy?

-The Jubilee Healthy Food Rx program will provide healthy foods and nutritional support utilizing the Jubilee Market and Cafe in Franklinton.
-Participating families will receive access to healthy food (valued at $75 per month for up to two program participants) along with nutrition education and healthy eating activities for up to one year.
+The Jubilee Healthy Food Rx program provides healthy foods and nutritional support utilizing the Jubilee Market and Cafe in Franklinton.
+Participating families receive access to healthy food (discretionary spending dollars plus a meal kit each month for up to two program participants) along with nutrition education and healthy eating activities for up to one year.

 To be eligible, participants must be: